ndobrosa/EventTrackerProject/README.md

   * Database built with MySQL Workbench

 #### To be completed by November 26, 2018
-  * Build dynamic front-end that allows the user to perform all CRUD operations for PetOwner and Pet classes using JavaScript, Angular, and CSS.
+  * Build dynamic front-end that allows the user to perform all CRUD operations for PetOwner and Pet classes using JavaScript.

+#### Stretch goals:
+  * Refactor front-end using Angular
+  * Beautify front-end using CSS
   * Write tests for Service and Controller classes (currently only tested in Postman).